 Bilingual – Spanish assistance is available.

 Medicare Advantage (MA or Part C), is a popular alternative to traditional Medicare.
-Since 2010, enrollment increased 71 percent, with as many as one in every three eligible seniors today choosing a Medicare Advantage plan over Original Medicare.
+Since 2010, enrollment increased by 71 percent, with as many as one in every three eligible seniors today choosing a Medicare Advantage plan over Original Medicare.
 Understanding this option is a critical step in managing health care into retirement.
-Here are some things to consider, along with a few pros and cons of Medicare Part C.

 With comprehensive benefits and low premiums, Medicare Advantage sounds like a great deal.
 After all, putting together a similar plan using traditional Medicare would mean adding a prescription drug premium and maybe even Medigap to shoulder out-of-pocket costs.
 However, it’s important to look at your needs carefully to decide if Medicare Advantage makes sense for you.